ranu77/PR4_Maths/README.md

 ### 📖 README.md

-Provides an overview of the project, technologies, concepts, and instructions for running the notebook.
+Provides an overview of the project, technologies, concepts.

 ---